ibmdbanalytics/ibmdbpy/README.rst

 How the geospatial functions work
 ---------------------------------

-The ibmdbpy package now supports geospatial functions!
-It provides a Python interface for data manipulation and access to in-database algorithms in IBM dashDB and IBM DB2 Spatial Extender.
-It identifies the geometry column for spatial tables and enables the user to perform spatial queries based upon this column.
+The ibmdbpy package provides a Python interface to the in-database geospatial functions of IBM Db2 Spatial Extender.
+It identifies the geometry column for spatial tables and lets you perform spatial queries based upon this column.
 The results are fetched and formatted into the corresponding data structure, for example, an IdaGeoDataframe.

-The following scenario illustrates how spatial functions work.

-We can create an IDA geo data frame that points to a sample table in dashDB:
+The following scenario illustrates how spatial functions work by creating an IDA geo data frame that points to a sample table in Db2:

 >>> from ibmdbpy import IdaDataBase, IdaGeoDataFrame
 >>> idadb = IdaDataBase('DASHDB')